 Every year people are injured in preventable incidents.
 Here are some tips to keep you safe around trains, stations, level crossings and tracks.
 Stay alert, to stay safe.

 Electric trains are operating on Auckland's rail network.
-Watch our video for some quick safety tips around the electric trains:
+Find out how to be safe around electric trains with some quick safety trips.

 You can also watch our safety video about overhead wires which are live 24/7.